StudyFrenchSpanish

 9. Central University of Jharkhand (Centre for Far East Languages)

-It runs programs through the Centre for Far East Languages under the aegis of School of Languages.
+It runs programs through the Centre for Far East Languages under the School of Languages.

-All programs offer a multidisciplinary curriculum with a focus on history, literature, language, and culture.
+All programs offer a multidisciplinary curriculum in history, literature, language, and culture.

-Currently, it offers a 6-month Certificate, One year PG Diploma, and five years integrated (UG/PG) Master Degree programs in Korean.
+It offers a 6-month Certificate, a one-year PG Diploma, and five-year integrated (UG/PG) Master’s Degree programs in Korean.

-The admission is made through the CUCET or CUB entrance test.
+Admission is based on the CUCET or CUB entrance test.

 CUJ is also one of the 5 TOPIK exam centers in India.